 What is Shopify?

-- Shopify is a fully hosted platform that enables you to quickly and easily create a fully functional online store.
-You can accept payments, list your products, and manage your inventory immediately, and you don’t need any technical knowledge to get started.
+- Shopify is a fully hosted platform through which you can quickly and easily create a fully functional online store.
+You can accept payments, list your products, and manage your inventory immediately.
+Moreover, don’t need any technical knowledge to get started.

 - As a result, Shopify is ideal for people who aren’t tech-savvy and simply want a platform to set up their store right away.

-- While Shopify provides a lot of flexibility, you are limited to making changes that the platform allows you to make.
+- While Shopify provides a lot of flexibility, there are a few limitations with respect to customization.

 What is WooCommerce?

 - WooCommerce is an open-source eCommerce plugin built for WordPress.
 WooCommerce includes many useful features such as order tracking, customer engagement, delivery status updates, inventory management, and more.